apache/fury/docs/protocols/xlang_object_graph_spec.md

 #### Elements header

-In most cases, all collection elements are same type and not null, elements header will encode those homogeneous information to avoid the cost of writing it for every element.
+In most cases, all elements are same type and not null, elements header will encode those homogeneous information to avoid the cost of writing it for every element.
 Specifically, there are four kinds of information which will be encoded by elements header, each use one bit:

 - If track elements ref, use the first bit `0b1` of the header to flag it.
-- If the collection has null, use the second bit `0b10` of the header to flag it.
+- If the elements has null, use the second bit `0b10` of the header to flag it.
 If ref tracking is enabled for this element type, this flag is invalid.
-- If the collection element types are not declared type, use the 3rd bit `0b100` of the header to flag it.
+- If the element types are not declared type, use the 3rd bit `0b100` of the header to flag it.
-- If the collection element types are different, use the 4rd bit `0b1000` header to flag it.
+- If the element types are different, use the 4rd bit `0b1000` header to flag it.

 By default, all bits are unset, which means all elements won't track ref, all elements are same type, not null and the actual element is the declared type in the custom type field.